PickYourOwn.org

 If you need a stopping point and want to finish up the next day, this is a good place.
 Sometimes, jelly gets crystals, called tartrate crystals, forming in the jelly.
 They're not harmful and don't affect the taste, but some people don't like the appearance.
 I rarely even see them!
 But if you do, let juice stand in a cool place overnight, then strain through two thicknesses of damp cheesecloth to remove any crystals that have formed.

-Stir the pectin into the pomegranate juice and put the mix in a big pot on the stove over medium to high heat (stir often enough to prevent burning).
-It should take about 5 to 10 minutes to get it to a full boil (the kind that can not be stirred away).
+Add the (optional) cup of lemon juice, stir the pectin into the pomegranate juice and put the mix in a big pot on the stove over medium to high heat (stir often enough to prevent burning).
+It should take about 5 to 10 minutes to get it to a full boil (the kind that cannot be stirred away).

 Another tip: use the low sugar pectin.
 It cuts the amount of sugar you need from 7 cups per batch to 4 cups!
 And it tastes even better!
-On the other hand; I have never had success with the No-sugar pectin.
+On the other hand; I have never had success using no sugar at all; even with the No-sugar-needed pectin.
 It always turned out runny and bland.
-You might want to try using the low sugar recipe with a mixture of sugar and Splenda; that could work.
+You might want to try using the low sugar recipe with a mixture of sugar and Stevia (in a prepared form like Truvia, it measures same as sugar; if you use another form, you will need do your own conversion) - or Splenda, if you prefer, ; that could work.

 Is your jelly too runny?
 Pectin enables you to turn out perfectly set jelly every time.
-Made from natural apples, there are also low-sugar pectins that allow you to reduce the sugar you add by almost half!
+Made from natural apples, there are also natural no-sugar pectins that allow you to reduce the sugar you add by half or even eliminate sugar.!

 If you didn't do so already, put the lids into a pan of hot water for at least several minutes; to soften up the gummed surface and clean the lids.